-In your final year you'll take three core modules and three optional modules, giving you scope to focus your studies on topics you're interested in.
+In your final year you'll have scope to focus your studies on topics you're interested in.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
 Check your fee status.